cyrenajs/cyrena/README.md

 Powercycle collects streams and components from the VDOM according to the following rules:

-1. When it finds a stream as a VDOM child, it collects the stream:
+1. When it finds a stream as a _VDOM child_, it collects the stream:
   ```jsx
   function main (sources) {
     // ...